Junxian-Liu1/ST-BCP/README.md

-# ST-BCP: Score Transformation for Backward Conformal Prediction
+# Improving Backward Conformal Prediction via Non-Conformity Score Transformation

 This repository provides the official implementation for the paper **"ST-BCP"**.
 It includes the complete pipeline for model training and the reproduction of all experimental results presented in the paper.

-## 📂 Repository Structure
+## Repository Structure

 * **`train_main.ipynb`**: The complete training pipeline.
 It supports various architectures and benchmarks.
 * **`STBCP.ipynb`**: Core implementation of the ST-BCP algorithm.
 This notebook generates all experimental data, figures, and tables used in the paper.

-## 🚀 Usage Guide
+## Usage Guide

 ### 1. Model Training
 Open `train_main.ipynb` to train the backbone models.